 Double-tracking is a very common practice in mixing.
 It adds more power to the sound and makes it fuller.
 For example, guitars should always be double-tracked if you want to have depth in the sound.

-Although the double-track method for pianos might not be as common as guitar, it can work.
+Although the double-track method for pianos might not be as common as for guitars, it still can make the piano sound wider.
 Especially, if you don’t have other options.
-And if you add reverb on double-tracked piano, it will become more wider and huge.
+And if you add reverb on double-tracked piano, it will become wider and huge.

 The way double-tracking works is very simple.
-You need to record the same piano part twice.
-Then you pan one track on the left and another one on the right.
+You need to record the same piano part twice and then you pan one track on the left and another one on the right.
 This will fill the mix and the piano will sound fuller and wider.

 If you use a slightly different sound for each piano track, it will sound better.
 Using the same sound for both tracks won’t have that much impact.
 So, always try to use two different tones that sit well with each other.